-Because an acceptable HNP could not be established, and the Cypress Creek W-41 does not appear to be an isolated wetland, it is recommended that this wetland not be used as an MFL.
-Unfortunately, there are no adequate candidates to replace this wetland as an MFL in the vicinity of Cypress Creek W-41.
+Because an acceptable HNP could not be established, and the Cypress Creek W-41 does not appear to be an isolated wetland, it was recommended that this wetland not be used as an MFL.
+Unfortunately, there are no adequate candidate sites to replace this wetland as an MFL in the vicinity of Cypress Creek W-41.

-Cypress Creek W-11 is located toward the north end of the wellfield, but south of W-41 (Figure 41).
-W-11 is a relatively large isolated cypress wetland, and is approximately 39 acres in size (Figure 44).
+Cypress Creek W-11 is located toward the north end of the wellfield, but south of W-41 (Figure 42).
+W-11 is a relatively large isolated cypress wetland, and is approximately 39 acres in size (Figure 45).

-Figure 44: Cypress Creek 11 wetland
+Figure 45: Cypress Creek 11 wetland

 Tampa Bay Water installed a staff gage and wetland well at this site in 1978, and replaced the well in 1997.
-When the wetland was adopted as an MFL site, the District installed wetland (SID 18434) and upland (SID 18422) wells in 2001, and a staff gage (SID 638708) in 2002 (Figure 44, Figure 45).
+When the wetland was adopted as an MFL site, the District installed wetland (SID 18434) and upland (SID 18422) wells in 2001, and a staff gage (SID 638708) in 2002 (Figure 45, Figure 46).
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 45: Cypress Creek W-11 water levels
+Figure 46: Cypress Creek W-11 water levels

 Significant subsidence and tree fall have been noted at the Cypress Creek W-11 wetland.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 69.6 feet NGVD29, and a proposed MFL of 67.8 feet NGVD29.
-The currently adopted MFL at this site is 67.5 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 69.6 feet NGVD29, resulting in an MFL of 67.8 feet NGVD29.
+The previously adopted MFL at this site was 67.5 feet NGVD29.

 The Cypress Creek W-11 wetland has a very natural-looking swale identified as its outlet, and was surveyed at 0.6 feet below the HNP (see Appendix B).
-Figure 45 shows that water levels regularly reach the HNP.
+Figure 46 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is 0.7 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The Cypress Creek W-11 wetland is recommended to be kept as an adopted MFL site, with an MFL of 67.8 feet NGVD29.
-The difference between the current and proposed MFL is thought to be due to a more accurate benchmark elevation, and an improved assessment of HNP.
+The Cypress Creek W-11 wetland remains an adopted MFL site, with an MFL of 67.8 feet NGVD29.
+The difference between the current and previously adopted MFL is thought to be due to a more accurate benchmark elevation, and an improved assessment of HNP.

-Cypress Creek W-12 is located in the center of the wellfield (Figure 41).
-W-12 is an isolated cypress wetland, and is approximately 9.5 acres in size (Figure 46)
+Cypress Creek W-12 is located in the center of the wellfield (Figure 42).
+W-12 is an isolated cypress wetland, and is approximately 9.5 acres in size (Figure 47)

-Figure 46: Cypress Creek W-12 wetland
+Figure 47: Cypress Creek W-12 wetland

 Tampa Bay Water installed a staff gage (SID 18458) and wetland well at this site in 1979, and replaced the well in 1995 and 2000.
-When the wetland was adopted as an MFL site, the District installed wetland (SID 18437) and upland (SID 18432) wells in 2001 (Figure 46, Figure 47).
+When the wetland was adopted as an MFL site, the District installed wetland (SID 18437) and upland (SID 18432) wells in 2001 (Figure 47, Figure 48).
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 47: Cypress Creek W-12 water levels
+Figure 48: Cypress Creek W-12 water levels

 Significant subsidence and tree fall have been noted at the Cypress Creek W-12 wetland.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 63.8 feet NGVD29, and a proposed MFL of 62.0 feet NGVD29.
-The currently adopted MFL at this site is 62.1 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 63.8 feet NGVD29, resulting in an MFL of 62.0 feet NGVD29.
+The previously adopted MFL at this site was 62.1 feet NGVD29.